games-on-whales/gow/docs/collections/_contributing/docker-build.md

 ---
 # Docker build

-So you don't trust downloading Docker images from the web eh?
+So you don't trust downloading Docker images from the web, eh?
 You are right!
 No one should trust *the internet*!

-Our images are built and pushed using Github Actions, you can manually check if the images are being tampered by doing the followings:
+Our images are built and pushed using Github Actions.
+You can manually check if the images are being tampered by doing the followings:

 - Head over to the [`Actions`](https://github.com/games-on-whales/gow/runs/) section on Github and open up the build that you want to check
-- For each generated Docker image there's a step called `Image digest` here's the sha checksum of the image generated on Github
+- For each generated Docker image there's a step called `Image digest` -- this is the sha256 checksum of the image generated on Github
-- Head over to the [Docker hub](https://hub.docker.com/layers/gameonwhales/xorg/sha-98e5080/images/sha256-6b8555260ed07c7ed466e0b821922a3cedf4ee27b9d6b8fea9d6aa2995b75f61?context=repo) and check that the sha for the image and the sha for the commit are the same as it's displayed in Github
+- Head over to the [Docker hub](https://hub.docker.com/layers/gameonwhales/xorg/sha-98e5080/images/sha256-6b8555260ed07c7ed466e0b821922a3cedf4ee27b9d6b8fea9d6aa2995b75f61?context=repo) and check that the sha256 checksum for the image and the sha256 checksum for the commit are the same as it's displayed in Github

 ### Example